cloudmesh-community/book/chapters/cloud/datacenter.md

 750 kW over the course of the hour, then our demand charges would've been halved to $4,800 while the energy costs remained the same.
-This is also why server virtualization can have a positive impact on energy costs: by having fewer servers running at a higher utilization, the demand charge will tend to level itself out as, on average, each server will be more fully utilized.
+This is also why server virtualization can have a positive impact on energy costs: by having fewer servers running at higher utilization, the demand charge will tend to level itself out as, on average, each server will be more fully utilized.
 For example, it's better to pay for 500 servers at 100% utilization than 1000 servers at 50% utilization even though the amount